 Tortilla Flats is now a family-run upscale full-service Mexican Restaurant that has been around since 1981.
 In 2021 Erik Svehaug came to us in the hope of purchasing this restaurant, where his daughter had been the manager for 20 years, and who would eventually inherit the business.
-Erik, his wife Azra and daughter Zalena received assistance in various areas, including purchasing a business, creating a business plan, making accurate financial projections, and applying for an SBA loan.
+Erik, his wife Azra and daughter Zolina received assistance in various areas, including purchasing a business, creating a business plan, making accurate financial projections, and applying for an SBA loan.

 Right from the start,one main issue that came up was the lack of a proper bookkeeping system, where COGS (costs of goods sold) were based on supplier invoices instead of inventories, which in fact had never been made.
-Therefore, our consultant Keith Holtaway insisted in developing accurate profit and loss statements firstly by organizing the kitchen and storage in order to facilitate inventory accuracy, and to allow for well informed decisions to be made.
-Moreover, working on a business plan became imperative to provide direction, create metrics and to get money as well, hence why the Svehaug family’s attendance to our Business Model Canvas was unequivocally fruitful for them to turn their ideas and dreams into an achievable plan.
+Therefore, our consultant Keith Holtaway insisted in developing accurate profit and loss statements, firstly by organizing the kitchen and storage in order to facilitate inventory accuracy, and to allow for well informed decisions to be made.
+Moreover, working on a business plan became imperative to provide direction, create metrics and to get money as well, hence why the family’s attendance to our Business Model Canvas was unequivocally fruitful to turn their ideas and dreams into an achievable plan.

 Our advisors also emphasized the importance of increasing social media presence to get more engagement and therefore, attract more customers.
 In order to change their outdated branding at the time, our advisor Jason Ryczek guided them through a Bio and helped them make their social media profiles current, while also helping Erik schedule the clients social media posts, therefore leading to more visibility and exposure on Instagram and Facebook.
-Social media marketing also came hand in hand with capturing their true, differentiating selling points, while also considering the intricacies of their target customers for specific meal times and optimal customers.
+Social media marketing went hand in hand with capturing their true, differentiating selling points, while also considering the intricacies of their target customers for specific meal times and optimal customers.